 Do you find it difficult to order food in China?
 Have you ever had to eat very spicy food just because you didn’t know how to express the spiciness you wanted?
 Let’s talk about ordering food in Chinese.

 In this lesson, we learn how to call for the waiter, specify the spiciness level you want, and what to say when the food is taking too long.
 You’re going to have a much better experience eating out in China when you know how to order food in Chinese.
 If you can really nail down these phrases you might even get better service.

 First, let’s see how you can call for the waiter and tell him that you want to order.

 “服务员／服務員” means waiter, and can be used for both men and women.
 A lot of Chinese also like to use “美女 [měi nǚ]” (beautiful girl) and “帅哥 [shuài gē]” (handsome guy) to call for the waitress or waiter, in hopes that making the staff happy could lead to getting better service.

 “辣子鸡” is a very spicy dish.
 If you don’t like your food that spicy, you can tell the waiter the level of spiciness you would like.
+China is such a large country that they types of food can vary greatly by region.
+You may have heard that Sichuan is the best for spicy food.
+In general Chinese tend to handle spicy food quite well.
 In China, spiciness can roughly be divided into 5 levels, as follows.

 By the way, just like “hot” in English, “辣” can also mean “sexy”.
 So you can use it like this: